What’s happening in the Democratic Republic of Congo?

 - 2016 A political deal signed between President Kabila's ruling coalition and the opposition to delay the presidential election until 2018 sees Prime Minister Augustin Matata Ponyo and his cabinet resign, paving the way for a new cabinet to include opposition figures.

 - 2017 DRC is experiencing a "mega-crisis", with conflict having forced 1.7 million people to flee their homes during the year, aid agencies say.
-DRC is worst-affected by conflict displacement in the world, they say.
+Democratic Republic of Congois worst-affected by conflict displacement in the world, they say.

-- 2018 Presidential elections held at the end of the year with hopes they will lead to the DRC’s first democratic transfer of power since independence.
+- 2018 Presidential elections held at the end of the year with hopes they will lead to the Democratic Republic of Congo's first democratic transfer of power since independence.

 - 2019 Felix Tshisekedi decared president.
 Election results are disputed by opposition.

-Whatever happens next in the DRC, children in the country have been living with conflict since they were born.
+Whatever happens next in the Democratic Republic of Congo, children in the country have been living with conflict since they were born.
 Although they often to struggle to articulate how violence has affected their lives, they are missing out on the joy of childhood – and we continue to do everything we can to give them a safe and happy future.

-Here are some of the life-threatening issues children in the DRC are facing and the work we are doing to support them.
+Here are some of the life-threatening issues children in the Democratic Republic of Congo are facing and the work we are doing to support them.